Healthy Homes Assessment Mohaka

 Draught Stopping Mohaka

-Draughts increase the likelihood of low temperatures inside houses.
-A damp house is more expensive to heat, resulting in wasted energy and incurring higher costs.
+Draughts increase the likelihood of low temperatures inside homes.
+A humid home costs more to heat, which means wasting energy and incurring higher costs.

 What are unjustifiable gaps or holes?

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a crack or a gap and you can feel it, it’s probably a gap or hole which requirements sealing in somehow.
-Large gaps and cracks should be stopped permanently.
-Gaps greater than 3mm that let air in or out within the house require seals.
-For instance, if an open fireplace isn’t used it may cause draughts and should be blocked from.
-Landlords and property managers are responsible for making sure that these draughts are stopped in the maximum extent possible.
+If you are able to feel external air entering or the air is clear from a hole or gap or crack, then it is likely to be a gap or hole which requirements sealing in some way.
+Large gaps and cracks should be permanently stopped.
+Cracks that are greater than 3mm and allow air to enter or exit of your house need the sealing.
+For example, if the open fireplace isn’t used it can cause draughts and should be blocked from.
+Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed as far as possible.

-There is no require to block off holes or gaps that are part of the construction.
-For example, tiny gaps around doors and windows could be required to allow for movement within the building when the home warms and cools in order to let them be shut and opened, rather instead of being stuck.
-We will inspect every window and door during the Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes in the building.
+For example, tiny gaps around doors and windows could be required to allow movement of the structure as the home warms and cools in order to let them be opened and closed rather than securing.
+We will test the windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections